derektypist/project-euler-043/README.md

 **User Stories**

+As a user, I expect to get an error message, if I do any of:

+- Not enter anything in the input field
+- Entering text other than a number
+- Entering a number less than 2 or greater than 9
+- Including leading zeros (e.g. 02)
+- Entering a number, but it is not an integer

 As a user, I expect the function `substringDivisibility(5)` to return a number.

 As a user, I expect the function `substringDivisibility(5)` to return 12444480.